-The high-tech industry has become a popular target for cyber criminals because of the rich rewards a data breach can yield.
-With the increased use of Cloud-based business transformation technologies, organisations operating in the industry will face a diverse and evolving threat landscape, making cybersecurity more important than ever.
+High-tech industries have become a popular target for cyber criminals because of the rich rewards a data breach can yield.
+With the increased use of Cloud-based business transformation technologies, organisations operating in high-tech sectors will face a diverse and evolving threat landscape, making cybersecurity more important than ever.

 The global technology market has seen strong growth over recent years.
 According to the Forbes Global 2000, the record 184 technology companies that claim a spot on the list account for more than $9 trillion in market value, $4 trillion in assets and nearly $3 trillion in sales.